Rate this article

 Data quality and bias

 Your gen AI application is only as good as your data.
-To generate accurate responses, drift your decision-making in the right direction, and automate processes, generative AI requires a rich palette of internal and external data.
-And not just any data, but the one that’s accurate, diverse, and representative of real-world scenarios and customer needs.
+To work effectively, it requires a rich palette of internal and external data that’s accurate, diverse, and representative of real-world scenarios and customer queries.

 Internal and external data sources necessary for building generative AI-powered interfaces, according to McKinsey

-If any of these boxes are left unchecked, your generative AI solution can perpetuate biases and churn out irrelevant outputs, hurting customer experience and harming your bottom line.
+If any of these boxes are left unchecked, your generative AI solution can perpetuate biases and churn out irrelevant outputs, hurting customer engagement and harming your bottom line.

 Scale-ready adoption environment